Field Trip Experience Request

 From Family Farm to Agricultural Empire- Agriculture underwent a major transformation, along with the industrialization of virtually every other industry in the United States.
 Maine farms that began the antebellum period as small, family-run, and mostly self-sufficient developed into large, family-run, single crop capitalist ventures.
 Children went off to college or moved to the cities to work in mills.
 Farms had to adopt new technologies in order to replace lost labor and survive.
 Those that did not became part of the large, successful farms that did industrialize.
 Tour the Dairy, Field Crop, Haying, Poultry and Weaving exhibitions to witness evidence of this transformation from family farm to agricultural empire.

 Do and Discover – Students embark on a super fun mystery hunt through the Museum!
 Students draw on clues to locate exhibitions and access information on key concepts involving the artifacts and folkways presented within those exhibits.
 Students must work together to accomplish this task and communicate their interpretations of the exhibitions before proceeding through the hunt.
-Maximum group size is 40 for this program.
+Maximum group size is 60 for this program.
+Offered seasonally, this program is great for multi-age learners.

 Fiber and Folk Art- Discussions and hands-on demonstrations of spinning wool, weaving, and two Early American Decoration techniques: stenciling and Tole painting.
 Students participate in a hands-on workshop designed to illustrate the socioeconomic function of these two art forms in agrarian New England pre-industrial society.